Blaisorblade/pdbp.github.io/index.md

    - input and output are *effectfree*, they *describe I/O effects* in an *pure* way.

 A program description involving I/O can be given
- - effectfree meanings for different *testing* purposes,
+ - different effectfree semantics for different *testing* purposes,
- - effectful meanings for different *deployment* purposes.
+ - different effectful semantics for different *production* purposes.

-Of course, eventually, for being useful at all, application code using `PDBP` may need to execute I/O effects.
- - in `FP`
-   - I/O effects are executed *in the middle of library code*.
- - in `PDBP`
-   - The meaning of I/O effects is defined *at the boundaries of application code*.

 Reading and writing capabilities are, more or less, declared as